vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-10-creating-null-safe-comparators.md

 Collections.sort(users, comparator);
 ```

-I think it's kind of neat, considering the alternatives.
+Overall, this approach is quite neat compared to the alternatives.